MicrosoftDocs/well-architected/well-architected/service-guides/azure-disk-storage.md

 | For existing deployments that are either on-premises or in another public cloud provider, use [Azure Migrate](/azure/migrate/migrate-services-overview). | Azure Migrate can evaluate your deployment for you and provide curated suggestions for the best sizing of disks and VMs in a prospective Azure deployment. |

 ## **Operational excellence**
+Operational Excellence primarily focuses on procedures for **development practices, observability, and release management**.

+The [Operational excellence design principles](../devops/principles.md) provide a high-level design strategy for achieving those goals towards the operational requirements of the workload.

 As you make design choices for Azure Disk Storage, review the [Design review checklist for Operational Excellence](/azure/well-architected/operational-excellence/checklist)